StukFi/opendata/README.md

 2. Run `npm install` in the project's root directory to install dependencies.

-3. Build the application: `npm run build` for production or `npm run serve` for development.
+3. Build the application: `npm run build` for production or `npm run serve` to preview a build, or `npm run dev` for development.

 ### Getting data